Yadentra/test_automation/README.md

 ## Contributing:
 Feel free to contribute more test automation scripts for different web applications!
 ## Contact:
-For any questions or contributions, contact Yadentra ([your email address]).
+For any questions or contributions, contact Yadentra.